 Refined shea butter can last 37 months or longer.

-How can you tell if shea butter has gone bad?
+How to tell if shea butter is bad

 It’s easier to tell if refined shea butter has gone off because it will be apparent from the color, texture, and smell.

 Though raw shea butter is naturally pungent, it should not smell rancid.
-If it smells like rotten food or vinegar, then it’s time to toss it out.
+If raw shea smells like rotten food or vinegar, then it’s bad and time to toss it out.

 How to maximize your shea butter’s shelf life